Student and voluntary research placement 2024-2025

 We align to our START programme for consistency of approach to our research.

-Students have received BES small project grants and achieved awards, including best speaker at the Annual BIAZA Research Symposium.
+Students have achieved awards, including best speaker at the Annual BIAZA Research Symposium.

 Past projects include:

 - Using a judgment bias test to assess ‘optimism’ in captivegiraffe (Giraffa camelopardalis rothschildi).